MapSurferNET/MapSurfer.NET-Docs/faq.md

 >%!INFO!% <strong id="WhichVersion">Which version should I use?</strong>

 It is highly recommended to use the latest stable release of the framework.
 More detailed information about available [releases](release-notes.md), you can get on Downloads page.

->%!INFO!% <strong id="WhereSampleProjects">Where can one find sample projects with map styles?</strong>

-A collection of sample projects is available on [GitHub](https://github.com/MapSurferNET/MapSurfer.NET-Examples).

 >%!INFO!% <strong id="WhatTodoIfCrashes">What to do if MapSurfer.NET craches?</strong>